andrewskr90/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
-  Closure is when a function uses a variable that was previously defined in a parent function.
+  Closure is when a function references a variable that was previously defined within its parent scope.
 2. Study the following code, then answer the questions below.

 ```js